Observations/Job Shadowing

 • Students - must be at least 16 years old

-• High School Groups - program coordinators must work with a Medical Education Specialist to set up an experience for multiple students
+• High School Groups - program coordinators must work with Community Engagement to set up an experience for multiple student

 • Healthcare Professionals - staff from other healthcare organizations and EMMC employees